oceanprotocol-archive/OEPs/4/README.md

 This marshaling and un-marshaling operations will allow using a common internal data model across all the application.

-The Agent also will orchestrate the interaction with the Keeper components, allowing to provide a high level view from the consumer side, interacting with the decentralized VM and the **Ocean DB**.
+The Agent also will orchestrate the interaction with the Keeper components, allowing to provide a high level view from the consumer side, interacting with the decentralized VM and the **Ocean DB** (Metadata storage).

 ![Protocol Stack](images/agent-components.png)